 Don Quijote: Don Quijote is a duty-free megastore that sells a quirky mix of products, from cosplay outfits to cosmetics.
 Set aside an afternoon to browse this surprisingly well-organized seven-story department store.
 Airport delivery service is available on items purchased in to store.
 Don Quijote is located within a 1-minute walking distance from Asakusa Station.

-Popular places to eat in Asakusa
+Popular places to eat

 Gonpachi: Famous for its Kill Bill-inspired decor, this restaurant offers a wide selection of affordable Japanese dishes like sushi, yakitori (grilled chicken skewers) and wagyu beef.
 Gonpachi is located on the banks of the Sumida River, at 2 Chome 1-1.
 Be sure to reserve a table on the second floor for the best river views.